-Finally, if your sink is clogged or smelly, try pouring 1/4 cup of baking soda down the sink, then add 1 cup of vinegar and cover the drain tightly -- the reaction between these two compounds can power out clogs.
-You may need 2 or more applications for tough clogs.Continue to 9 of 10 below.
+Finally, if your sink is clogged or smelly, try pouring 1/4 cup of baking soda down the sink, then add 1 cup of vinegar and cover the drain tightly.
+The reaction between these two compounds can power out clogs.
+You may need two or more applications for tough clogs.Continue to 9 of 10 below.

 09 of 10

-And for any appliance or fixture that's not working right because of hard water -- especially irons, showerheads, and faucets -- soak or spray white vinegar and let the deposits crumble away.
+And for any appliance or fixture that's not working right because of hard water—specially irons, showerheads, and faucets—soak or spray white vinegar and let the deposits crumble away.

 10 of 10